 where $\lambda$ and $Q$ are constant parameters characterizing the model.
-The assumption of slow roll inflation implies $\lambda <<1$ and the coupling constant $Q$ is a free parameter, while for considering a positive potential we constrain $V_0 > 0$.
+The assumption of slow-roll inflation implies $\lambda <<1$ and the coupling constant $Q$ is a free parameter, while for considering a positive potential, we constrain $V_0 > 0$.
 This formalism results in the following set of equations of motion, for variation with respect to $g_{\mu \nu}$, $\phi$ and $A_\mu$ :

-where $T^{\mu(\phi)}_\nu$ and $T^{\mu(A)}_\nu$ are the energy-momentum tensors for the scalar and the vector fields respectively, and $\mathcal{L}_A$ the vector field Lagrangian such that $\mathcal{L}_A = -\frac{1}{4} f^2(\phi) F^{\mu\nu} F_{\mu\nu}$.\\ From eqs. \eqref{phiTmunu} and \eqref{ATmunu}, we note the conservation of energy-momentum tensor, stated by $\nabla_\mu \left( T^{\mu (\phi)}_{\nu} + T^{\mu (A)}_{\nu} \right) = 0$, i.e. the coupling between the scalar and vector fields parametrized by the coupling constant Q results in the transfer of energy and momentum among these fields.
-The shear degree of freedom associated with the anisotropy in our spacetimes is regarded to be sourced by the axisymmetric vector field $A_\mu$, which in this case is coupled to the inflaton.\\ The energy-momentum tensor for the scalar and vector fields are given by
+where $T^{\mu(\phi)}_\nu$ and $T^{\mu(A)}_\nu$ are the energy-momentum tensors for the scalar and the vector fields respectively, and $\mathcal{L}_A$ the vector field Lagrangian such that $\mathcal{L}_A = -\frac{1}{4} f^2(\phi) F^{\mu\nu} F_{\mu\nu}$.\\ From equations \eqref{phiTmunu} and \eqref{ATmunu}, we note the conservation of energy-momentum tensor, stated by $\nabla_\mu \left( T^{\mu (\phi)}_{\nu} + T^{\mu (A)}_{\nu} \right) = 0$, i.e. the coupling between the scalar and vector fields parametrized by the coupling constant Q results in the transfer of energy and momentum among these fields.
+The shear degree of freedom associated with the anisotropy in our spacetimes is regarded as sourced by the axisymmetric vector field $A_\mu$, which in this case is coupled to the inflaton.